SampRession/simple-cpupower-gui/README.md

 # Simple CPU Management GUI
-This app is my really first app written in Python!
+This app is my very first app written in Python!
 I work and play on laptop, so I need to control my CPU frequency to avoid unnecessary overheating.
 On Windows, I usually do that through [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/), but now I use a Linux distribution as my primary OS.
 When I discovered and started to use *cpupower*, I thought of creating a GUI to easily change governor policy and frequency!
 After some time, here it is!

 ## Usage